News|Articles|June 30, 2026

 Phase 3 Trial Design

 As aligned with the FDA, the proposed phase 3 study will enroll adults with DLB who experience psychosis, defined as hallucinations and delusions.
 Patients currently receiving stable background treatment with off-label antipsychotic medications will be eligible to participate, a design that reflects real-world clinical practice.
-Following a screening period, participants will be randomized to receive either zervimesine 100 mg once daily or placebo for 9 months.
+Following a screening period, participants will be randomly assigned to receive either zervimesine 100 mg once daily or placebo for 9 months.

 Phase 2 SHIMMER Trial